KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/api/api.md

 These URLs represent various resources with one or more methods that can be performed on them over HTTP, like GET, POST, PUT, and DELETE.

-- <span class="btn-get">GET</span> requests data only – and not modify it in any way.
+- <span class="btn-get">GET</span> requests data only – and does not modify it in any way.

 - <span class="btn-delete">DELETE</span> delete the resources defined in the API method.